International Facility Management

 Studying abroad for a while gives you an opportunity to broaden your horizons.
 You live in an international environment, meet people with different cultural backgrounds and accumulate knowledge.
 In addition, you will considerably enhance your command of modern foreign languages.
 The long and the short of it is that studying abroad is a wonderful opportunity...
 Why not seize it?!

 Exchange programmes are offered by the University of:

 After your bachelor

 After studying International Facility Management, you will be equipped to enter a variety of facility-related careers, at home or abroad.
-Career examples are: innovation manager, work environment advisor or event manager.
+Career examples are: project manager FM, work place advisor or contract manager.
 Possible employers: multinationals, hotels, hospitals, airports, catering businesses.